-- The best way to avoid a tax levy is by staying in full compliance with IRS taxes and taking immediate action to any notices the IRS may send you.
-If you cannot afford to pay your taxes it is important to let the IRS know and arrange some other form of tax debt settlement.
+The best way to avoid a tax levy is to stay in full compliance with the IRS.
+In other words, filing on time and paying the tax you owe.
+Moreover, you also need to respond to any notices you receive from the IRS.
+If you cannot afford to pay your taxes, let the IRS know and try to make arrangements.

-- A tax lien is only the governments “invisible” claim on the property that is owned by the taxpayer, but a tax levy is the actual seizure of the assets owned by a taxpayer.
-With a levy the IRS can take money from bank accounts, garnish wages, or even seize physical property owned by the taxpayer.
+A tax lien is the government’s “invisible” claim on your property.
+However, a tax levy is the actual seizure of your assets.
+With a levy the IRS can take money from bank accounts, garnish wages, or even seize your physical property.

 Are There Tax Professionals Who Can Help With a Tax Levy?